 You might need a scan shortly after your treatment.
 This shows if you need more radioiodine treatment.
 If you need more treatment it is usually given every 3 to 6 months.

 Your fertility won’t be affected by the treatment.
 But it’s safer not to become pregnant or get someone else pregnant during treatment, and for a year after.
 You should avoid all sex and open-mouthed kissing for a few days after treatment.

 Travelling on public transport can be restricted just after treatment, so you may not be able to go on holiday just after treatment.
 For a few months after treatment you might set off the alarms at the security gates.
 If you are planning a holiday, discuss it with your team.

 External beam radiotherapy

 You may also have external beam radiotherapy.
-For this treatment you come to hospital and lie on a bed in the radiotherapy department for about 10-20 minutes every day.
+For this treatment you come to hospital and lie on a bed in the radiotherapy department for about 10 to 20 minutes every day.
 You will have treatment every weekday for several weeks.
-It is like having an x-ray, so it doesn’t hurt and you cannot feel it.
-For more information on this please see our information on radiotherapy.
+It is like having an X-ray, so it doesn’t hurt and you cannot feel it.

 Hormone therapy after treatment for thyroid cancer